2025 Solar Incentives Guide for Wheeling, WV - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Wheeling solar panel installation expert to get more information.
+To best understand how the ITC might apply to your situation, contact your local Wheeling solar panel installation expert and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Wheeling solar panel company.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Wheeling solar installers.

 State & Local Solar Incentives